-- When you begin at Craven, you will speak with an admissions counselor to enter a curriculum or to a member of the Basic Skills team when entering the GED or Adult High School Diploma (AHSD) program.
+- When you begin at Craven CC, you will speak with an admissions advisor to enter a curriculum program, or to a member of the College & Career Readiness team when entering the GED or adult high school diploma program.

-- At this initial meeting, you may request a Student Request for Accommodations under the Americans with Disabilities Act Form or fill out the Electronic Student Request for Disability Accommodations (see above under Forms)
+- At this initial meeting, you may request a Student Request for Accommodations Under the Americans with Disabilities Act Form or fill out the Electronic Student Request for Disability Accommodations (see above under Forms)

-- Manager of Academic Skills at Havelock for curriculum and Basic Skills students in Havelock.
-252-444-0707
+- Manager of Academic Support Center in Havelock for curriculum and College & Career Readiness students in Havelock – 252-444-0707

 - You will take the accommodation forms to your instructors.
 The instructor will sign the form, and the original will be returned to the ADA Coordinator.

 252-638-1213 • 252-638-1454